adrianeboyd/BrillMooreSpellChecker/README.md

 Brill and Moore Noisy Channel Spelling Correction
 =================================================

-This is an inefficient* Java implementation of the noisy channel spell checking approach presented in:
+This is a Java implementation of the noisy channel spell checking approach presented in:

 Brill and Moore (2000).
 [An Improved Error Model for Noisy Channel Spelling Correction](http://www.aclweb.org/anthology/P00-1037).
 In _Proceedings of the